aptech/docs/docs/CR-ols.rst

 .. function:: { vnam, m, b, stb, vc, stderr, sigma, cx, rsq, resid, dwstat } = ols(dataset, depvar, indvars)
               { vnam, m, b, stb, vc, stderr, sigma, cx, rsq, resid, dwstat } = ols(dataset, formula)

-    :param dataset: name of data set or null string.
+    :param dataset: name of dataset or null string.

         If *dataset* is a null string, the procedure assumes that the actual data has been passed in the next two arguments.